jflorian/doubledog-koji/README.md

 #####  `kojid_cert_content`, `kojid_cert_source`
-Literal string or Puppet source URI providing the builder's identity certificate which must be in PEM format.
+Literal string or Puppet source URI providing the builder's identity certificate which must be in PEM format and contain both the public- and private-keys.

 #### koji::cli class